pogyomo/submode.nvim/README.md

 })
 ```

-This submode has default mappings `hjkl` for moving around windows, and you can enter this submode by pressing `<C-w>` when in normal mode.
+This submode has default mappings `hjkl` for moving around windows, and you can enter this submode by pressing `<Leader>r` when in normal mode.
 Once you enter this submode, you can use `hjkl`.
 You can leave from this submode by pressing `q` or `escape`, and after that `hjkl` cannot be used to move windows anymore.

 ### :mag: Extend exists submode